BenSheridanEdwards/Bookmark_Manager/README.md

 $ rackup -p 4567
 ```

-To view your bookmarks, navigate to: [localhost:4567/bookmarks](localhost:4567/bookmarks)
+To view your bookmarks, navigate to: localhost:4567/bookmarks after you've ran rackup

 #### To run tests:
 ```